alexdangelo/alexdangelo-old.github.io/_posts/2020-06-03-my-experience-posting-on-who-wants-to-be-hired-thread-on-hacker-news.md

 ### Observations on the hiring side

 I've also been on the other side, using HN as a way to recruit software engineers.
-I typically reached out to 0-2 people each month.
+I typically reached out to 0-2 people from the thread each month.
 This resulted in at least one person doing a full interview loop.

 I found HN useful to quickly see and have access to candidates I would have never found otherwise.
 At the same time the wide variety of interests and locations made it a challenge to find people that could be a good fit for the few roles that were open.